benmanone/minicloze/README.md

 - Optional persistency between rounds
 - Play between two non-English languages

+# Installation
+`cargo install minicloze` or just download a release.

 # Usage
 Just pass in the language (from www.tatoeba.org) you want to use into the prompt.
 If you're building locally you can pass it into `cargo run`.